Framework for fluctuating times and counting observables in stochastic excursions: Formalism

 \subsection{Counting observables}

+{The main feature of the framework proposed here is the characterization of statistics of counting observables within excursions.
+We first provide the definition of those observables and then discuss what happens once we restrict those to excursions, providing a few examples of important quantities.}

-For a given single excursion, we define for each pair $(x,y)$ a random variable $\hat{N}_{\ell xy}$ that counts how many times the transition $y \to_\ell x$ was observed (with $x,y \in A\cup B$).
-A \emph{counting observable} is defined as a linear combination of these counting variables:
+{For a given Markov jump process, we define a random variable $\hat{N}_{\ell xy}$ that counts the number of times the transition $y \to_\ell x$ was observed in one excursion.} A \emph{counting observable} is then defined as a linear combination of these random variables:

-with generic weights $\nu_{\ell xy}$~\cite{landi2024a}.
-Counting observables are defined irrespective of which state the excursion began and ended.
-In standard full counting statistics (FCS), a counting observable $\hat{Q}(t)$ is defined so as to count the transitions over a fixed interval $[0,t]$.
-The connection between our results and FCS is discussed in Sec.~\ref{subsec:fcs}.
-Here, the new element we introduce is the concept of a counting observable $\hat{Q}$ that counts events during a single excursion, whose duration is also random.

-The simplest example of a counting observable is counting how many transitions occur in total.
-This is achieved by setting $\nu_{\ell xy} = 1$ in Eq.~\eqref{counting_observable}.
-This counting observable is referred as the \emph{excursion activity} $\hat{\mathcal{A}}$, it is related to the more usual dynamical activity (freneticity) which characterizes the number of transitions per unit time.
-The difference is that instead of characterizing activity per unit time, excursion activity accounts for activity per excursion.
-We provide analytical formulas for the excursion activity in Sec.~\ref{subsec:activity}.
+with generic weights $\nu_{\ell xy}$~\cite{landi2024a}. {The counting observable registers the first transition of the excursion $A \to B$, all transitions within $B$, and the very last transition $B \to A$.} Counting observables are defined irrespective of which state the excursion begins and ends.

-With different choices for the $\nu_{\ell xy}$ we can assess a broad variety of physical quantities.
+With different choices of weights $\nu_{\ell xy}$ we can assess a wide variety of physical quantities.
 A typical quantity of interest is the number of times a specific transition $z'\to z$ inside region $B$ occurs.
 This is obtained by setting $\nu_{\ell zz'}=1$ and all other weights as zero.
 We provide analytical formulas for this case in Sec.~\ref{subsec:specific}.
 Similarly, $\nu_{\ell xy}=1 \, \forall x,y$ for some $\ell$, can address the number of transitions of a given type.
 This can evaluate, for example, the activity of some hot reservoir in contrast to some other cold reservoir.

+Another simple example of a counting observable is counting how many transitions occur in total.
+This is achieved by setting $\nu_{\ell xy} = 1$ in Eq.~\eqref{counting_observable}.
+This counting observable is referred as the \emph{excursion activity} $\hat{\mathcal{A}}$, it is related to the more usual dynamical activity (freneticity) which characterizes the number of transitions per unit time.
+The difference is that instead of characterizing activity per unit time, excursion activity accounts for activity per excursion.
+We provide analytical formulas for the excursion activity in Sec.~\ref{subsec:activity}. {The dynamical activity has attracted a lot of interest because it plays a key role in uncertainty relations~\cite{Di_Terlizzi2018, Nishiyama2024, Vo2022}.
+The simple relation between dynamical and excursion activity could be an important tool to explore excursions in the context of uncertainty relations.}

 Linear counting observables are also typically used to describe thermodynamic currents.
 In this case, the corresponding weights must be anti-symmetric $\nu_{\ell xy} = -\nu_{\ell yx}$~\cite{Wachtel2015}.
 If transition rates are generated by thermal reservoirs, local detailed balance is satisfied: